Bombay plague epidemic: Responses

 Authorities in Bombay, working to British Governor William Mansfield, were initially reluctant to acknowledge that the plague had reached their city, and may have been motivated by wanting to preserve Bombay's status as a trading hub.
 Viceroy of India, Lord Elgin, feared that harsh medical measures may cause a violent backlash against the British authorities.
 But as the plague worsened, Lord Hamilton, Secretary of State for India, challenged Viceroy Elgin's cautious approach.
 By the spring of 1897, it was agreed that strict rules would be put in place to curb the epidemic.
 Brigadier General William Gatacre of the Indian Army was put in charge, and given martial authority in the city.
 The British Parliament also passed legislation, including the Epidemic Diseases Act, which gave Gatacre license for draconian actions.

 In the first year of the plague, a research laboratory was set up at the JJ Hospital.
 It moved in 1899 to the Government House in Parel under the directorship of Haffkine.
 This was the beginning of the Haffkine Institute.
 During the plague epidemic 1897 in Bombay a medical commission of the Austrian Academy of Sciences carried out clinical, pathologic-anatomical, -histological and bacteriological investigations.

 On 9 December 1898, the City of Bombay Improvement Trust (BIT) was created.
 The Trust was tasked with "making new streets, opening out crowded localities, reclaiming lands from the sea to provide room for the expansion of the city, and the construction of sanitary dwellings for the poor."
 It was entrusted with the job of creating a healthier city.
-One of the measures taken by the CIT was the building of roads, like Princess Street and Sydenham Road (now Mohammedali Road), which would channel the sea air into the more crowded parts of the city.
+One of the measures taken by the BIT was the building of roads, like Princess Street and Sydenham Road (now Mohammedali Road), which would channel the sea air into the more crowded parts of the city.
 The Trust also implemented anti-epidemic building regulations, such as the "63.5 degree light angle rule," which determined the distance between a building and its boundary wall to allow improved light and ventilation.
 Many of the iconic Art Deco-style buildings that adorn present-day Mumbai's streets were built in accordance with these plague regulations.